chrber/hands-ons/Amsterdam/2015/SetupReplication.md

 * Put pools into the replica pool group

-* Just recently there was a command added to refetch the resilient pools when adding new pools to the PoolGroup: update poolgroup
+* Just recently there was a command added to refetch the resilient pools when adding new pools to the PoolGroup: \s replicaManager update poolgroup